emediato/BitsOfBytes/gui-unit-testing-with-qt-test-introduction/GuiUnitTestingIntro/README.md

 <b> Give acces </b>

 When testing complex widget structures it could be necessary to provide full class access to more than one tester class.
 In that case a possible solution is to create a friend visitor class which is used by all the testers.

+<h1>Structure</h1>

+The full project structure includes 3 sub-projects:

+    WidgetsLib – a dynamic library containing the widget class.
+    ExampleApp – an example application using the PanelConcat widget.
+    TestPanelConcat – the unit test of PanelConcat.

+To try the example load the top subdirs project called GuiUnitTestingIntro in Qt Creator.

+Keep in mind that by default running the project will launch the example application.
+To run the unit tests you can change the active run configuration, use the Tests panel or use the menu

+Tools > Tests > Run All Tests